IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“As soon as men live entirely in accord with the law of love natural to their hearts and now revealed to them, which excludes all resistance by violence, and therefore hold aloof from all participation in violence — as soon as this happens, **not only will hundreds be unable to enslave millions, but not even millions will be able to enslave a single individual**.”

 ― <a href="https://en.wikipedia.org/wiki/Leo_Tolstoy" target="_blank">Leo Tolstoy</a><span style="color:Chartreuse">(Russian writer who is regarded as one of the greatest authors of all time and pioneer of **Nonviolent resistance movement** that inspired **M.K.
 Gandhi**, **Martin Luther King Jr.**, **Nelson Mandela** and **Ludwig Wittgenstein**)</span>

->“What do they know-all these scholars, all these philosophers, all the leaders of the world - about such as you?
-They have convinced themselves that man, the worst transgressor of all the species, is the crown of creation.
-All other creatures were created merely to provide him with food, pelts, to be tormented, exterminated. **In relation to them, all people are Nazis; for the animals it is an eternal Treblinka.**”

-― <a href="https://en.wikipedia.org/wiki/Isaac_Bashevis_Singer" target="_blank">Isaac Bashevis Singer</a><span style="color:Chartreuse">(Jewish-American writer)</span>

->“150 years ago, they would have thought you were absurd if you advocated for the end of slavery.
-100 years ago, they would have laughed at you for suggesting that women should have the right to vote.
-50 years ago, they would object to the idea of African Americans receiving equal rights under the law.
-25 years ago they would have called you a pervert if you advocated for gay rights.
-They laugh at us now for suggesting that animal slavery be ended.
-Some day they won't be laughing.”

-― <a href="https://www.instagram.com/thinkingvegan/" target="_blank">Gary Smith</a><span style="color:Chartreuse">(Cofounder/owner at Evolotus PR)</span>

->“I have suffered so much myself that I can feel other creatures' suffering by virtue of my own.”

->“I believe as long as man tortures and kills animals, he will torture and kill humans as well—and wars will be waged—for killing must be practiced and learned on a small scale.”

-― <a href="https://en.wikipedia.org/wiki/Edgar_Kupfer-Koberwitz" target="_blank">Edgar Kupfer-Koberwitz</a><span style="color:Chartreuse">(journalist, poet and prisoner in the Dachau concentration camp)</span>

 >“I don't hold animals superior or even equal to humans.
 The whole case for behaving decently to animals rests on the fact that we are the superior species.
 We are the species uniquely capable of imagination, rationality and moral choice – and that is precisely why we are under the **obligation** to recognise and respect the rights of animals.”